sec-fortress/CRTP-Notes/Domain Privilege Escalation.md

 At the below image when we run - `C:\AD\Tools\Certify.exe /enrolleeSuppliesSubject` - We get this information, let break it down 🙂

+- The `Template Name` session is the name of the Template
+- The `Enrollments Rights` shows the group

 ![](https://i.imgur.com/708KqAg.png)